What are Kotatsu and Chabudai?

 vi.
 Mobility

 Such a table was easy to move around as it was light and foldable.
-But due to Western culture’s influence, some Chabudais come made with bulky materials and in large sizes.
+However, due to Western culture’s influence, some Chabudais come made with bulky materials and in large sizes.
 Moving such tables may be tricky.

 You can find examples of Chabudais on Pinterest.